ParedesGab/PP5-heritage-housing-issues/README.md

 + As a **data analyst/data scientist**, I want to **perform Pearson and Spearman correlation analysis**, so that I can **understand the variables/features that most correlate with a house sale price (target), and create their respective visuals to be displayed in the application dashboard**

+#### User Story: PPS Analysis

++ As a data analyst/data scientist, I want to perform a Predictive Power Score (PPS) analysis, so that I can understand the variables/features that most effectively predict a house sale price (target).

 #### User Story: Create a Parallel Plot

 + As a **data analyst/data scientist**, I want to **create a single, comprehensive visualization that simultaneously displays how the most correlated features interact with the target SalePrice**, so that I can **gain a holistic understanding of their collective influence on house sale prices.**